 Casinos are always on the lookout for players they believe are trying to tilt the odds in their favour, especially with concealed computers and devices.

-The lure of beating the system and walking away with a life-changing win remains big enough for people to buy all sorts of devices which purport to be able to predict roulette spins.
+The lure of beating the system and walking away with a huge win remains big enough for people to buy all sorts of devices which purport to be able to predict roulette spins.
 No such device available for general sale has been proven to work.
 If they did, then the scammers who sell them would use them in casinos instead of making their money selling the devices.

 The same warning applies to websites which claim to have crafted strategies to exploit supposed software glitches or bugs to beat online casinos.
 Whether offered for free or for a fee, these strategies should come with an almighty health warning as they simply don’t work.
 Indeed, many proclaimed “roulette systems” are often little more than Martingale (which we discuss elsewhere on site) repackaged in one form or another.